jcvdav/villasenor-derbez/content/home/join.md

 comfortable working independently in R. A great resource to get you started is the [R for Data Science](https://r4ds.hadley.nz/) book, as well as my [course materials](https://jcvdav.github.io/EVR_628/).

+# MS Students

+I don't actively recruit students to enroll in our Master of Sciences program unless you are bringing in your own funding.
+I am happy to work with you in securing your own funding.